Banach space representations of Drinfeld-Jimbo algebras and their complex-analytic forms: Banach space representations and the Arens-Michael envelope of

-Let $\fg$ be a semisimple complex Lie algebra of rank~$l$ and $q\in\CC\setminus\{0\}$.
-The condition $q^{2d_j}\ne 1$ is also assumed for some non-zero $d_1,\ldots,d_l$ given by the weight theory.
-Recall that $U_q(\fg)$ is the algebra with generators $E_j$, $F_j$ and $K_j$ ($j=1,\ldots l$) such that every $K_j$ is invertible and a number of relations is satisfied (see details in \cite[\S\,6.1.2, p.\,161]{KSc}).
-We need only the facts that~$K_j$ pairwise commute and for each~$j$ the elements $E_j$, $F_j$, $K_j$ form a quantum $\fs\fl_2$-triple (in the exponentiated form), that is, the relations in~\eqref{KEFrel} are satisfied with $E$, $F$, $K$ and~$q$ replaced by $E_j$, $F_j$, $K_j$ and $q^{d_j}$, respectively.
+Now let $\fg$ be an arbitrary semisimple complex Lie algebra and $q\in\CC\setminus\{0\}$.
+Denote the rank of $\fg$ by~$l$.
+The condition $q^{2d_j}\ne 1$ is also imposed for some non-zero $d_1,\ldots,d_l$ given by the weight theory.
+Recall that the Drinfeld-Jimbo algebra $U_q(\fg)$ is the algebra with generators $E_j$, $F_j$, $K_j$ and $K_j^{-1}$ ($j=1,\ldots l$) subject to a number of relations.
+For the complete list see \cite[\S\,6.1.2, p.\,161, (12)--(16)]{KSc}).
+For our purposes we need mainly the facts that~$K_j$ pairwise commute and for each~$j$ the elements $E_j$, $F_j$, $K_j$ form a quantum $\fs\fl_2$-triple, namely, the relations in~\eqref{KEFrel} are satisfied with $E$, $F$, $K$ and~$q$ replaced by $E_j$, $F_j$, $K_j$ and $q^{d_j}$, respectively.
+The other relations are the commutation relations $[E_i,F_j]=0$, $i\ne j$, and the so-called quantum Serre relations.